 Through the Council's Risk Management process, the Covid-19 risk is reported every quarter to the Council's Cabinet and Audit Committee.
-Below is the latest update taken from the Quarter 3 2020/21 risk report update which will be presented to Cabinet in March.
+Below is the latest update taken from the Quarter 3 2020/21 risk report update.

 Risk Impact of Risk if it occurs (1-5) Probability of risk occurring (1-5) What is the Council doing or what has it done to avoid the risk or reduce its effect Who is responsible for dealing with the risk?
 Covid 19 Pandemic Risk (Corporate Risk) 5 5 Mitigation measures outlined in the report.
 Corporate Management Team